pgpbpadilla/pgpbpadilla.github.io/_drafts/how-fast-can-we-learn.liquid.md

 Many students that begin this journey may start their postgraduate studies around their 24th year of age.
 Would it be possible to complete this journey sooner and with less effort if students had access to our hypothetical optimal learning path?

+## Closing thoughts

+The shear effort to organize knowledge, create materials that present the knowledge according to different goals students may have, and adapts in real time to their needs seems to explain why we don't have such a learning system today.

 ## References